Home

 Fuel and range

-I now pay more attention to the quiet parts of an interface.
-Not the screen-filling interactions, but the tiny, persistent pieces that live in the margins—and how, sometimes, they’re what we rely on most.
+Car Control Widgets made me pay attention to the quiet parts of an interface.
+Not the screen filling moments but the tiny pieces that live in the margins and end up being what people rely on most.